-If you have any questions or would like more detailed information, please reach out to Christina Miskey, Scholarly Communication Librarian for Research Infrastructure, or your Subject Liaison Librarian.
+If you have any questions or would like more detailed information, please reach out to Christina Miskey, Research Impact Librarian, or your Subject Liaison Librarian.

 Sharing your research in other places, such as a researcher profile, personalized website, social media, or a preprint server, allows a wider audience to read your research.
 This could lead to future collaborators, more citations, improvements in scientific findings or writing, and generally more impact and reach for your scholarly or creative works.

 Networking can happen in a variety of ways online.
 First, you'll want to check with colleagues or mentors in your field to see which platforms that others in your discipline are using so you can connect with the most people.
 Next, you'll want to spend time creating an account and building up your profile.
 Refer back to the tips listed on the Home and Resources for UNLV Faculty pages for specific tips on doing this.
 Below is some information about commonly used social media sites and online profiling systems.